 Yoko Ono: One Woman Show

 Almost a decade before Yoko Ono became famous for her marriage to John Lennon, she had already been a household name among the participants of Fluxus, an international network of artists.
 It happened so that the family union with Lennon played with Yoko a cruel joke – the society forgot her as an artist.
-To fix this problem, the Museum of Modern Art has presented its first fine art New York exhibition dedicated exclusively to Yoko Ono and her works.
+To fix this problem, the Museum of Modern Art has presented its first New York fine art exhibition dedicated exclusively to Yoko Ono and her works.
 The “One Woman Show” is not her first exhibition at MoMA, but it is the first one that is official.
-It brings together approximately 125 of Ono’s early works including those on paper, performances, installations, films, audio recordings, and archival materials that have been rarely seen before.
+It brings together approximately 125 of Ono’s early works, including those on paper, performances, installations, films, audio recordings, and archival materials that have been rarely seen before.
 In accordance with the tradition of the Fluxus movement, most of the works “live” in the special space where art meets everyday life.
-In this way, the participation of the public is essential!
+The participation of the public is essential!
 The exhibition is on view until September 7, 2015.

 The “Haywain” Triptych by Hieronymus Bosch returns to the Netherlands

-So, this is the most important fine art news presented in one piece by Fine Art Shippers, a professional shipping company specializing in local and international shipping, as well as packing and storage of art objects.
-We are always up to date with all the events happening in the world of Art!
+These were the most important fine art news stories from Fine Art Shippers, a professional shipping company specializing in local and international shipping, as well as packing and storage, of art objects.
+We are always up to date with all the events happening in the world of art!